YoshiyukiKono/SingleNodeCDHCluster/README.md

 Below are instructions for creating the cluster.

-### Provisioning Cluster
+### VM Instance
 - Create a Centos 7 VM with at least 8 vCPUs/ 32 GB RAM.
 Choose the plain vanilla Centos image, not a cloudera-centos image.
   - e.g., CentOS Linux 7 x86_64 HVM EBS ENA ('Ohio' Region AMI ID: "ami-01e36b7901e884a10")
   - OS disk size: at least 50 GB.

+You can find a script for AWS CLI [here](https://github.com/YoshiyukiKono/cloudera-aws-scripts) (It is not mandatory to use this project).

-### Configuration and installation
+### Network Configuration
 - add 2 inbound rules to the Security Group:
   - to allow your IP only, for all ports.
   - to allow the VM's own IP, i.e., your Security Group, for all ports.

-### Procedure
+### ProcedureH
-- ssh into VM
+SSH into the VM that you created.

-- run the subsequent processes as root account
+Run the subsequent processes as root account.
 ```
 $ sudo su -
 ```
-- install git command
+Install git command.
 ```
 # yum install -y git
 ```
-- clone this project and change directory to the root of this project
+Clone this project and change directory to the root of the project.
 ```
 # git clone <Repository URL>
 # cd <Repository Name>
 ```

-The script `setup.sh` takes 1 arguments:
-- the template file.
+Execute the script, `setup.sh`, which takes an argument, cluster template file.

-Example: create cluster using base_template.json
 ```
 $ ./setup.sh base_template.json
 ```